allenai/allennlp-guide/chapters/part2/common-architectures.md

 The main modeling operations done on natural language inputs include summarizing sequences, contextualizing sequences (that is, computing contextualized embeddings from sequences), modeling spans within a longer sequence, and modeling similarities between sequences using attention.
 In the following sections we'll learn AllenNLP abstractions for these operations.
+All of these `torch.nn.Modules` can be used in whatever PyTorch code you want, whether or not you use the rest of what's in `AllenNLP`.

 </textblock>